 If Ombraz develops alternate colors for their bands, and adapts a version of the sporty Oakley Razor Blades they’ll win my heart forever and I will likely be buried in them.

 As a former collector of high-quality and rare sunglasses, I know quality when I see it and I don’t take this recommendation lightly.
 Ombraz deliver on quality and functionality for outdoorsy, sporty, travelers.

-Grab a pair on their Indiegogo at the discounted price and they may be the last pair you ever wear.
+Grab a pair on their website and they may be the last pair you ever wear.